LemmySmackett/LemmySmackettCom/content/stories/general/council_of_jesters.md

 mature: true
 extreme: false
 ---
-"You are on this council," the Grand-Jester decreed.
+You are on this council," the Grand-Jester decreed.
 "But we do not grant you the rank of Court Jester."

 "What?"
 Anakin's skirt bells jingled with indignation.
 "How can you do this?
 This is outrageous!
 It's unfair!"